SET Conference

 Who should sign up: Chemistry Masters, or Ph.D.
 Students, or other trained personnel from the Chemistry Department with access to the undergraduate general chemistry labs.

 Time commitment: Volunteers are expected to review relevant lab procedures/safety documents and complete Online Safety Training prior to the SET Conference.
-Safety Coordinators will need to be available for the lab test run as well as from 9:00 am - 3:00 pm on the Conference day.
+Safety Coordinators will need to be available for the lab test run prior to the conference as well from 8:00 am - 3:00 pm on the Conference day.

 Sign Up Here